(Adapted from Chapter 4 of Temporary Insanity-Costa Rica: My Way

 He laughed.
 “No problema,” he said.
 Maybe not for him.

-We must have driven around the neighborhood for at least a half-hour as I tried to give a physical description of the house, which seemed to match how all the houses looked.
+We must have driven around the neighborhood for at least half an hour as I tried to give a physical description of the house, which seemed to match how all the houses looked.

 (Later, when I got my wits about me, I realized the family’s house was in a suburb called Curridabat.)